swiftlang/swift-evolution/proposals/nnnn-regex-syntax-run-time-construction.md

 A regex declares a string processing algorithm using syntax familiar across a variety of languages and tools throughout programming history.
 We propose the ability to create a regex at run time from a string containing regex syntax (detailed here), API for accessing the match and captures, and a means to convert between an existential capture representation and concrete types.

-The overall story is laid out in [Regex Type and Overview][overview] and each individual component is tracked in [Pitch and Proposal Status](https://github.com/apple/swift-experimental-string-processing/issues/107).
+The overall story is laid out in [SE-0350 Regex Type and Overview][overview] and each individual component is tracked in [Pitch and Proposal Status][pitches].

 ## Motivation